 Twenty seven women organized Capital Quilters in 1981.
 You will discover that we are passionate about quilting and pride ourselves on being diverse - not only in the types of quilting (hand quilting, machine quilting, long arm quilting) we each enjoy, but also in techniques, skills and ability levels.

 We invite you to join us at our monthly meeting - the first Saturday of the month.
-Visit our Contact Us Page for details & directions.
+Visit our Meetings & Activities page for details.
 You will not only leave having learned new skills and techniques, but probably also with a new friend or two!

 History of Capital Quilters